teledatics/teledatics_docs/docs/hardware.md

 ![](images/TD-XPAH_ftdi_nrc7292_host_mode.png)<center>*host mode*</center>

 When the nrc7292 is set to <i>host</i> mode it loads on-board firmware over the SPI bus to enable communication with a Linux host system.
 The firmware uses the standard 4-pin SPI bus as well as an additional GPIO for handshaking.
-These pins are referred to as <i>host SPI</i> or HSPI in Newracom documention.
+These pins are referred to as <i>host SPI</i> or HSPI in Newracom documentation.

 - HMOSI
 - HMISO